Moana Jackson: Awards

 In 2017 Jackson was awarded an honorary doctorate from Victoria University of Wellington for his outstanding contribution to legal scholarship around the Treaty and to public debates about how Māori are treated by the justice system and their place in New Zealand society more broadly.
 He refused any formal honours from the New Zealand government, saying he would not accept them unless the Treaty of Waitangi was fully incorporated into New Zealand governance.

 In 2021 he was made a Companion of the Royal Society Te Apārangi, recognising his leadership in New Zealand.
 In May 2021, he was presented with the inaugural Te Whare Pukenga award by the National Iwi Chairs Forum, to recognise his "outstanding contributions as an advocate, facilitator and educator" in relation to the Treaty of Waitangi, human rights and social justice.

+Legacy

+Composer Robert Wiremu wrote Te Kai a Te Rangatira which set to music speeches by several Māori leaders including Jackson.'
+Written for baritone and chamber ensemble it was commissioned for the IO Festival Kaitaia.